- Contingency Plans in the event of COVID-19 absence

 Children should complete the weekly Home Learning set for their class in the CGP book(s), read their AR reading book and related quiz, complete Lexia sessions, practise their weekly spellings using their Spelling Frame log on and learn their number bonds, multiplication and division facts using their Numbots and TTRockstars log on.

-The year group homework grids are also available and link to your child's current Unit of Learning.
+The year group homework grids will also be available by the end of week 1 and link to your child's current Unit of Learning.

-Tier 2: Self-isolation of a child or family following official notification of a positive result
+Tier 2: Self-isolation of a child or family following official confirmation of a positive result via a PCR test

 OR when directed to self isolate by Track and Trace due to close contact with a confirmed case